open-telemetry/oteps/text/0240-Sampling_Configuration.md

          max_rate: 1000   # spans/second
 ```

-The above example uses plain text representation of predicates.
+The above example uses plain text representation for predicates.
 Actual representation for predicates is TBD.
 The example also assumes that a hypothetical `rate_limiting` sampler is available.

 ## Custom samplers